 POLICE STATION – BUILDING IS OPEN, ACCESS LIMITED TO LOBBY.
 Use phone or email to contact staff.

 UTILITY PAYMENTS – Residents and Customers are encouraged to make online services including payment of City utilities and court fines.
 Please make regular payments as you are able.
-Utility accounts will not be shut off and disconnections will be postponed for late pay; the window will be open to accept payments.
+Utility accounts will not be shut off and disconnections will be postponed for late pay.

 RESIDENTIAL TRASH COLLECTION – Republic Services has established plans for business continuity during the Pandemic.
 Click here for details.